infn-datacloud/webapp-rgw/docs/contrib/README.md

 The frontend is a Typescript ReactJS based web application, and is the core of the project.
-Is relies on main frameworks: the official [AWS JavaScript SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) fo rall S3 operations, and [TailwindCSS](https://tailwindcss.com) as styling framework.
+Is relies on main frameworks: the official [AWS JavaScript SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) for all S3 operations, and [TailwindCSS](https://tailwindcss.com) as styling framework.

 In addition, NGINX is required to proxy pass the requests to backend and